fsoubes/FilterRank/doc/frankfilter3.md

 This part is mainly focused on demonstrate the gap between the CPU implementation of the single pass against the GPU and ImageJ implementation of the variance filter .

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/Montageall964x339.jpg)
 #### Fig 16.
 Execution time of the variance filter for three different implementation of the one passe algorithm with ImageJ, CPU and GPU with the same algorithm.
-The left image represent the execution time of the variance filter for a kernel radius = 1 when the right image represent the execution time of the variance filter for a kernel radius = 3.
+The left image represent the execution time of the variance filter for a kernel radius = 1 when the right image represent the execution time of the variance filter for a kernel radius = 3  and for 3 different types of image (8bit,16bit and float32).

 On the figure 16,  the increase of the execution time for both ImageJ and GPU stays globally the same for the different resolutions while the CPU highly increased.
 Indeed for a kernel radius the difference between the two differ by a factor of nearly 500/600 for a resolution of  1880x1440 pixels when it's triple for a resolution of  2880x2304  pixels with a factor close to 1500.
 The same pattern can be seen for a radius equal to 3 except that's the execution time for the cpu is 2000 better for a resolution of 1880x1440 pixels and three times more for the next resolution.